gfarnadi/gfarnadi.github.io/courses/MLW2022/main.md

 - [Project presentation](project.md) (10%)
 - Final Exam (30%)

+ATTENTION regarding fraud and plagiarism: The HEC Montreal has a strict policy in case of fraud or plagiarism.
+If an infraction is found, the professor is required to report to the director of the department.
+An administrative procedure is then automatically triggered with the following consequences: the offense is noted in your file, and a sanction is decided (which can be serious and go to dismissal in case of recidivism).
+It is important that you do the work yourself!

 ## Reading
 1. [The Elements of Statistical Learning: Data Mining, Inference, and Prediction](https://web.stanford.edu/~hastie/Papers/ESLII.pdf), Second Edition Hastie, Trevor, Tibshirani, Robert, Friedman, Jerome, 2009 [ESL]
 2. [Deep Learning](http://deeplearningbook.org/).
 Ian Goodfellow, Yoshua Bengio and, Aaron Courville.
 [DL]